Suicidal thoughts

 For those of you who have thoughts about taking your own life.

-You are not alone in having suicidal thoughts when life feels too hard.
+You are not alone in having suicidal thoughts when life feels overwhelmingly difficult.
 If you have thoughts about hurting yourself or taking your life, help is available.
-Life changes over time and can get better in ways you don’t believe possible before you get help to find the way forward.
+Life changes over time and can become better in ways you may not believe before you get help to find a way forward.

 Going through difficult times can make life feel painful, meaningless and hopeless.
-Sudden negative events such as life crises or failures can feel impossible to live with.
-Thoughts of not wanting to go on living can take shape when it is difficult to see any solution or ways to change the situation and the mental and/or physical pain feels difficult to bear.
-Death can feel like a solution to what seems overwhelming.
+Sudden negative events such as life crises or failures can feel impossible to go on living with.
+Thoughts of not wanting to live anymore can take shape when it is hard to see any solution to or change in the situation, and when the mental and/or physical pain feels unbearable.
+Death may feel like a solution to what feels overwhelming.

-Suicidal thoughts are often a consequence of feeling mentally unwell in a way that temporarily weakens the ability to find solutions to problems.
-The thoughts usually arise because you want to change your situation and end the suffering you feel.
+Suicidal thoughts are often a consequence of feeling mentally unwell in a way that temporarily reduces the ability to find solutions to problems.
+These thoughts usually arise because you want to change your situation and end the suffering you feel.
 When you have thoughts of taking your life, it is common to think that nothing can get better.
 We often perceive our thoughts as truths rather than thoughts.
-Such thoughts can therefore be very convincing, as if there is no alternative, but there are always other possibilities.
+As a result, they can feel very convincing, as if there is no alternative.
+But there are always other possibilities.

 Often, you feel alone with your thoughts and feelings and have a hard time believing that someone can understand or that there is help available.
 It is also common to carry feelings of guilt and shame and think that you are not worthy of help.
-The thought of taking your own life can make you afraid that you are losing your mind and that you could actually do something to yourself.
+Thoughts of taking your own life can make you afraid of losing control and of actually being able to harm yourself.

-The first step to getting help is to tell someone about how you are feeling and what you are thinking.
-It could be a loved one or someone else you trust.
-You could also talk to an outsider on a help line.
-Help lines are available both in chat form and as phone calls.
+A first step toward getting help is to tell someone about how you are feeling and what you are thinking.
+This could be a close relative or someone else you trust.
+It could also be someone you talk to via a support helpline.
+Helplines are available both through chat and by phone.
 By sharing your experience with someone, it can weigh less heavy on you and help you feel less alone.
-It may also be that you need professional help to cope with what is troubling you, and then you need to contact your local healthcare centre or emergency psychiatry service.
+You may also need professional help to manage what feels difficult, and then you need to contact your local healthcare centre or emergency psychiatry service.

 When you should seek help for suicidal thoughts

-- If you have thoughts about hurting yourself or taking your life
+- If you have thoughts about harming yourself or taking your own life

 - If you start to move on to thoughts about how you would proceed